gsidsid/ai-express/README.md

 Other:

-- VM mode where only Python or JS code is output, automatically executed, results are provided through JSON, after a prompt chain against any error messages until `max_retries`
+- VM mode where only Python or JS code is output, automatically executed in a sandbox, results are provided through JSON, after a prompt chain against any error messages until `max_retries`

 Contributions are welcome.